think-in-universe/matic.net/README.md

 This library will help developers to move assets from Ethereum chain to Matic chain, and withdraw from Matic to Ethereum using fraud proofs.

-Matic.Net implemented the APIs from [matic.js](https://github.com/maticnetwork/matic.js)
+Matic.Net follows the design principles of [matic.js](https://github.com/maticnetwork/matic.js), and implements all of `matic.js` APIs.

 Matic.Net also natively support Game Development with platforms such as Unity3D.